kevinolega/philippinesprivateenglishtutors/services.md

 ### NEW: Business English:

-Tutor assists with English related to interviews, proposals, sales pitches and other business related topics.
+The tutor will assists with English related to preparation for interviews, creation of proposals, sales pitches and other business related topics and activities.

 ## Types of Classes: